GummyBearAmnesia/Squid-Game-Glass-Bridge-Simulation/README.md

-# Glass Bridge Survival Simulation 🎲
+# Squid Game's Glass Bridge Survival Simulation 🎲

 This project simulates the probability of contestants successfully crossing a **bridge of 18 platforms**, where each step has a 50/50 chance of survival (safe vs. falling).
 The simulation runs many trials to estimate each contestant’s chances of survival depending on their position in line.